The Trucking Industry in October 2024: What You Should Know

 A Note About Christmas Tree Season

-In the unofficial major holiday calendar, Christmas comes right on the heels of Halloween.
-Right now, fir trees are hitting their final growth spurt before they are trucked to living rooms across the country.
+Right now, fir trees are hitting their final growth spurt before they become the festive centerpieces of living rooms across the country.

-According to the National Christmas Tree Association, there are 25-30 million fresh Christmas trees sold in the U.S. How do all these trees get to the lot?
-You guessed it…via truck.
+According to the National Christmas Tree Association, there are 25-30 million fresh Christmas trees sold in the U.S. annually.
+How do all these trees get to lots across the country?
+You guessed it: reefer trucks.

-Christmas trees are grown in all 50 states, with the majority in Oregon, North Carolina, Michigan, Pennsylvania, Wisconsin and Washington.
-We may see a shortage of vehicles in these states as trees are trucked to their final homes.
+Christmas trees are grown in all 50 states, but the majority take root in Oregon, North Carolina, Michigan, Pennsylvania, Wisconsin, and Washington.
+You may see a shortage of reefer trailers in these states as trees are trucked to their final homes.

 Now that it’s officially fall, the days get shorter and the temperatures start to cool, especially in the northern parts of the country.